EUDR explained: what the EU Deforestation Regulation requires and who it affects

 The specific requirements depend on the commodity and the structure of the supply chain, but the core data that non-EU suppliers are typically asked to provide includes:

 Plot-level geolocation data: GPS coordinates for every land parcel where the commodity was produced.
 For large plantations this may involve a relatively small number of parcels.
 For commodities sourced from smallholders, it may involve hundreds or thousands of individual plots.
-Aggregated data at farm or village level is not sufficient — the regulation requires parcel-level coordinates.
+Aggregated data at farm or village level is not sufficient as the regulation requires parcel-level coordinates.

 Production date evidence: Documentation showing that the land was not subject to deforestation after 31 December 2020.
 Satellite imagery is the most common basis for this, and several third-party service providers offer EUDR-specific land monitoring.
 National deforestation monitoring systems may also be used where they meet the required standard.